vess-dev/vess-dev.github.io/_posts/2021-07-3-moral-meat-eating.md

 In this essay, like many of the others written and yet to come- I'm simply putting down the process at which I arrived to my currently held opinions.
 Nothing more, nothing less.
 So by the end of this- if you're still reading, feel free to disagree with me- but this is why <em>I</em> believe what <em><strong>I</strong></em> believe.
 And to be frank I could care less about what <em>others</em> generally believe.
 Because generally others believe a lot of things they've never gone out of their way to intentionally research, back up, and/or justify.

 To explain that remark, let's talk about <a href="https://en.wikipedia.org/wiki/Social_intuitionism">moral dumbfounding.</a> Moral dumbfounding is the idea that a lot of our moral positions in society are reached by the majority of people merely by a form of social osmosis.
 You share moral positions with your family- friends- and coworkers- simply because it's "right" and easy to do, it helps you work with others, and you've never really \*had\* to put critical thought towards it.
-For a quick example let's take one of the "harder" ethical topics for people to wrap their head around, and turn it into a back and forth discussion to highlight when and where the <strong>dumbfounding</strong> happens.
+For a quick example let's take one of the "harder" ethical topics for people to wrap their head around and turn it into a back and forth discussion to highlight when and where the <strong>dumbfounding</strong> happens.

 Disclaimer: If your first knee-jerk reaction to the following topic is disgust and disdain, I implore you to put aside your bias and your <em><strong>emotions</strong></em> and consider the following set of statements logically and impartially.
 I believe in you.